mstemm/labs/security/falco/README.md

 These are the two configuration files that you will need to modify in the examples below.
 As you can guess, `falco.yaml` covers the daemon configuration, `falco_rules.yaml` contains the threat detection patterns and `falco_events.log` will be used as default output file.

-The Falco container will build using DKMS and load a kernel module, that's why Falco will run as a privileged container.
+The Falco container will build and load a kernel module using DKMS.
+Falco will run as a privileged container in order to build and load this kernel module, as well as have full visibility into the set of processes running on the local machine.
 This module is in charge of capturing Linux syscalls and other low-level events that will be exposed to the user-level process.
 Using this mechanism you don't need to modify or instrument the monitored containers in any way.
 Make sure that the appropriate kernel headers are installed and available under `lib/modules`.

 Ubuntu/Debian instructions: